Turning the Tables – How Brands Can Benefit from Anti-Branding

 Lastly, action needs to be taken against Opportunists, as they do not bring any benefit to brands.
 Purchasing negatively connotated website domains including one’s brand name could be the easiest way of fighting Opportunists.

-Lego as Industry Example
+Lego as Anti-Branding Example

 Back in 2014, Greenpeace (here ‘Expert’) ran an Anti-Lego social media campaign, criticizing Lego’s partnership with Shell – a company involved in arctic drilling.
 In response, Lego decided to take responsibility and withdrew from the partnership, demonstrating commitment towards consumers and the brand’s reputation (Mainwaring 2014).